GOFIRST-Robotics/NorthStar_Taproot_Edu/docs/Tank-Drive.md

 ## Notes Before Beginning

+- This tutorial is not a comprehensive of C++ or the codebase.
+It is designed to guide your learning in a structured manner.
+As you go through this tutorial, it is expected that you work with others, ask leads questions about parts, and most importantly, search the internet for various questions that are not specific to the project.

 - As you start working through this tutorial, **build your code often**.
 This will help tremendously because it allows you to easily identify where errors are coming from.
 Unlike some IDEs, VSCode Intellisense is not always accurate and will sometimes not identify errors (especially more complex, annoying ones).
 So, please, please build often.
-To build, refer to the section in the README called "Building code and programming the RoboMaster Development Board."
+To build, refer to the section in the aruw-edu README called "Building code and programming the RoboMaster Development Board."

 - The library that you will be using to develop your chassis tank drive software is called [taproot](https://gitlab.com/aruw/controls/taproot/-/wikis/definitions#taproot).
   Please look over the section called ["Code Generated in User Projects"](https://gitlab.com/aruw/controls/taproot/-/wikis/Code-Generation-in-User-Projects) in the taproot wiki.
-In aruw-edu, taproot is included as a submodule at the top level of the repository.
+In aruw-edu, taproot is included as a git submodule at the top level of the repository.
 Generated taproot software that you will be interacting with is located in `./aruw-edu/aruw-edu-project/taproot`.

-- If you are stuck on some part of the curriculum, please reach out for help.
+- If you are stuck on some part of this tutorial, please reach out for help.
   Solutions are available; however, these should not be referenced unless absolutely necessary.
-Doing so defeats the purpose of the curriculum.
+Doing so defeats the purpose of this tutorial.

+- Various C++ tips that are not specific to our codebase will be italicized.

 ## Overview

-During this project, you will be developing software in `./aruw-edu/src`.
+During this project, you will be developing software in `./aruw-edu/aruw-edu-project/src`.
 This wiki will guide you through finishing a variety of incomplete subsystems and commands.
 Next is a description of each section you will be developing.

-- **`ControlOperatorInterface`**: Access inputs provided by a user from the [remote](https://gitlab.com/aruw/controls/taproot/-/wikis/definitions#remote).
+- **`ControlOperatorInterface`**: Accesses inputs provided by a user from the [remote](https://gitlab.com/aruw/controls/taproot/-/wikis/definitions#remote).
   Provides an abstraction layer between remote input and user control used in commands.
 For example, translates "move the left stick up and right stick